6

 Cause #1 of Channel Conflicts: Price Wars

-As one of the most common channel conflicts, price wars can erupt when one partner discounts your product to attract customers.
-This can put a lot of pressure on partners that are selling within the same channel, forcing them to lower the price even if it isn’t in their best interest.
+One of the most common channel conflicts is price wars, which can erupt when one partner discounts your product to attract customers.
+This can put a lot of pressure on partners selling within the same channel, forcing them to lower the price even if it isn’t in their best interest.

 You can set a an avg. deal objective with a min. advertised price as part of your program